CodebotYT/agar.io-bots-free-working/README.md

 3.Download zip
 4.Tampermonkey create new user script
 5.Delete all code there allreaddy
-6.Open Bots for agar.io 100% free + working
+6.Open code.txt
 7.Copy all code
 6 Paste into tampermonkey
-7. Open Bots for agar.io controlls for controlls Credit NuclearC - MrSonicMaster - Sizrex
+7. Open Bots for agar.io controlls.txt for controlls
+Credit NuclearC - MrSonicMaster - Sizrex
 Best to look at youtube video Qessey is the channel name